saattrupdan/saattrupdan.com/src/posts/2024-06-13-gpt-4-performance.md

 The following plot shows how the performance of the GPT-4 architectures have developed for English and the rest of the languages.
 We normalise GPT-4 performance per language, and observe how the subsequent GPT-4-turbo and GPT-4o models perform on that given language.
-Decreasing values on this plot means that the model is getting worse:
+Increasing values on this plot means that the model is getting worse:

 <center>
 <img src="/src/assets/img/gpt4-drop.webp" alt="Line plot of GPT-4 models, separated into each Germanic language" style="width: min(650px, 100%);" />